 While Facebook is still one of the most cost-effective ways to reach your prospects, there is no denying the fact that it is getting costlier with each passing year.

 The cost-per-click and cost-per-result are increasing and will continue to increase in 2021 and beyond.
-I recently wrote an article how to lower your Facebook ad cost in 2021.
+I recently wrote an article on how to lower your Facebook ad cost in 2021.
 Check out this article for more details.
 Here are a few tips for you to follow:

-- First create brand awareness by promoting free guides and courses that educate your prospects about home buying, selling or real estate investment process.
+- First create brand awareness by promoting free guides and courses that educate your prospects about the home buying, selling, or real estate investment process.
 The best part is that these types of ads don’t fall in the Special Ads Category, so you can use all the advertising features that Facebook offers.
 Use Facebook pixel to show listing alerts and other types of promotional ads to people who have shown interest in your educational ads.
 You will show your ads twice to the same user, but studies indicate that this will substantially lower your cost-per-conversion.

 - Create ‘Lookalike’ or ‘Special ads audience’ based on the Facebook pixel data of people who have taken some action on your website or previous ads.